Roineri5/MammoPhantomDetection/README.md

 The mammography phantom detection model is available for all users.

-The model is provided as execute format (.exe) with sample test data, and this model requires MATLAB run-time v9.9 (https://www.mathworks.com/products/compiler/matlab-runtime.html)
+The trained network for the mammography phantom object detection is provided as execute format (.exe) with sample test data, and this model requires MATLAB run-time v9.9 (https://www.mathworks.com/products/compiler/matlab-runtime.html)

 For Mammography ACR phantom object detection model, input file format is *.png,